TNT-Hoopsnake/judy/README.md

 Judy is a python library and framework to evaluate the text-generation capabilities of Large Language Models (LLM) using a Judge LLM.

-Judy allows users to use a competent Judge LLM (such as GPT-4) to evaluate other LLMs using different options for the following dimensions:
+Judy allows users to evaluate LLMs using a competent Judge LLM (such as GPT-4).
+Users can choose from a set of predefined scenarios sourced from recent research, or design their own.
+A scenario is a specific test designed to evaluate a particular aspect of an LLM.
+A scenario consists of:

 - `Dataset`: A source dataset to generate prompts to evaluate models against.
 - `Task`: A task to evaluate models on.
 Tasks for judge evaluations have been carefully designed by researchers to assess certain aspects of LLMs.